Kavinsha-Chamod/assignment/ReadMe.txt

                Access http://localhost/assignment/server/invoice_report.php to generate the Invoice Report.
                Access http://localhost/assignment/server/invoice_item_report.php to generate the Invoice Item Report.
                Access http://localhost/assignment/server/item_report.php to generate the Item Report.

+I just created a Dashboard so I can navigate the above tasks in one page without the URL.
+So to access that you can use : http://localhost/assignment/server/dashboard.html

 Thankyou !
 Happy Coding !!!